devsecopsgirl/internship-appsecco/docs/dast-tools.md

            }
         }
 ```
 * The fourth stage is of OWASP ZAP scan.
-In this, we will first pull the zap image after that makes a container named `zap2`  and mention a port to run and the mentioned port should not be used by any other application or it will throw error failed to access the provided URL.
+In this, I will first pull the zap image after that make a container named `zap2`, mention a port to run, and the mentioned port should not be used by any other application or it will give error failed to access the provided URL.
 Then print the report `zap_baseline_report2.html`.

 ```
 stage ('OWASP ZAP') {